brent-stone/avengercon_2024/docs/workshop/2_pros_cons.md

 ## When are all of these options a bad idea?

-Spending weeks learning a new language is likely going to be slower than writing something in a language you already know (CPython) today and running it.
+Spending weeks learning a new language is likely going to be slower than writing something in a language you already know today (CPython) and running it.
 That said, CPython is very upfront about its role in the world and doesn't hide that it is a language that doesn't scale well.
+A proximate cause of this issue is [the GIL and its inability to support threading](https://peps.python.org/pep-0703/).

 This means a best case scenario uses orders of magnitude more memory to accomplish a task in a similar amount of time compared to a language that supports threading.
 Even if